 - User B then decrypts the message by using the private key.

 What is the role of hashing in PGP Encryption?

-In Cryptography, Hashing is something that converts a piece of text or data into some unique strings of texts.
+In Cryptography, Hashing is something that converts a piece of text or data into some unique strings of text.
 Regardless of the size and type of data, any data can be hashed easily.
 It is done by using hash functions.

-PGP uses a highly cryptographically strong hash function on the plain text which the user is signing.
+PGP uses a highly cryptographically strong hash function on the plain text that the user is signing.
 This helps in generating a fixed-length data item which is known as a message digest.
 The work of the hash function is that it ensures if some of the changes have been done in the data even if it is of one bit, an entirely different output is produced.

 What are the uses of PGP Encryption?